 Tropical islands, like Hawaii, are typically home to many different snake species.
 Often, these species of snake are highly venomous and dangerous.
+However, that’s not the case here.

 There are no snake species native to Hawaii.
 The Hawaiian Islands are physically isolated, so no land snakes have reached it from other landmasses.
 Exceptions are invasive snakes like boas and corn snakes that people keep illegally as pets.
 Small numbers of sea snakes have been found around Hawaii, such as the yellow-bellied sea snake.